Week 7 NFL score predictions, best bets today: Betting expert reveals picks for all 15 games

 SportsLine expert Eric Cohen reveals his score predictions for all 15 games in Week 7 of the NFL schedule

 Through six weeks of the NFL season, it's hard to find a team who doesn't have a serious question mark.
 Two weeks ago, we would've been raving about the undefeated Eagles and Bills.
 Now both teams have lost two straight games.
 How about Lamar Jackson and the Ravens, one of the preseason favorites?
 With Jackson having been out each of the last two weeks, Baltimore enters its bye week 1-5 and is in serious danger of missing the postseason.
 Even the three-time defending AFC champion Chiefs aren't immune.
-They sit 3-3 heading into a Week 7 home date with AFC rival Las Vegas.
+They sit 3-3 heading into a Week 7 home date with AFC rival Las Vegas, though Kansas City is the largest favorite of the week at -11.5 with no other team listed at more than -7.

 Which teams would you take today to make the Super Bowl?
 Before the contenders start to separate from the pretenders, unpredictability in the NFL will continue to reign supreme.
 Week 7's 15 game slate should tell us plenty.
 Before making any Week 7 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.